The Tuxedo: Critical response

-On Rotten Tomatoes, the film has an approval rating of 21% based on 140 reviews and an average rating of 4.33/10.
+On Rotten Tomatoes, the film has an approval rating of 21% based on 137 reviews and an average rating of 4/10.
 The site's critical consensus reads, "Chan is as charming as ever, but his talents are squandered by special effects and bad writing."
-On Metacritic, the film has a score of 30 out of 100 based on 27 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 30 out of 100 based on reviews from 27 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times commented that "The movie is silly beyond comprehension, and even if it weren't silly, it would still be beyond comprehension" but does comment that the film has its good moments.
 He gave the film one and a half stars out of four.
 Robert Koehler of Variety magazine says that the film's central problem is the mix of Chan's actual stunts and effects, which plays against Chan's whole career and hard-core commitment to doing all of his own body-defying stunts.
-He notes that Hewitt "has displayed a Chan-like sweetness herself in past roles" and is disappointed that her character is "a haggling, high-strung shrew who’s instantly repellent" rather than an amusing sidekick as Chan has had in other Hollywood films.
+He notes that Hewitt "has displayed a Chan-like sweetness herself in past roles" and is disappointed that her character is "a haggling, high-strung shrew who's instantly repellent" rather than an amusing sidekick as Chan has had in other Hollywood films.
 Koehler also criticizes the "pallid direction", and "virtually incomprehensible plot line".
 American film critic Wheeler Winston Dixon described the trademark action comedy as having an "unlikely pairing" of Jennifer Love Hewitt with Chan, and noted that Chan's doing his own stunts, even in his middle age, added a "welcome touch of verisimilitude to the endless succession of doubles who normally populate such films."

+Writing in the Asian Journal of Communication in 2013, academic Zheng Zhu listed the film alongside Dragon: The Bruce Lee Story (1993) and Kiss of the Dragon (2001) as films that broke from the Western tradition of portraying Asian men as asexual, stating that while they are often featured as heroes in martial arts films, they are rarely portrayed as romantic or loving.
+Noting the films each show an Asian martial artist with a white female partner, Zhu states they reverse the conventional portrayal of a "dominant white knight and a submissive Oriental lady".
+However, he makes critiques of the portrayal of these relationships.
+For example, each film shows "white women play[ing] the most important role" in helping Chinese men accomplish success.
+Asian men, Zhu argues, are portrayed as incapable of achieving success in Western society unless they are supported by white femininity.